Subbuteo Tribute Website.

 The key component in a Tipp-Kick set is obviously the kicker himself.
 He is of a metal construction, with a moveable leg, that is used to propel the ball.
 A metal pin passes through the figure and operates the kicking leg from a button on top of the head.
 Of course, Tipp-Kick shares this feature with British games Striker, Targetman, Big League, and Cup Final, but the retention of the traditional metal players, even in the 21st century sets, gives it a lovely distinctive look and feel.
 It is quite remarkable really, in the era of plastic domination, to find figures that would not look out of place in a pre-war lead Britains figure display.

 The other components have become plastic over the years, as the pictures from my modern "Junior Cup" set show.
 Even the goalkeepers in these later sets are plastic.
 This is a fixed position diving goalkeeper, and is operated using a box behind the goal.
 Pressing the buttons on the box make the goalkeeper dive.
 The diving goalkeeper was introduced in 1954, to coincide with the World Cup of that year.
-More recently, a more sophisticated "star-keeper" has been made available, with the same control box, but a more complicated rod.
-I assume this is a keeper with animated arms in a similar way to Super Striker.
+More recently, a more sophisticated "star-keeper" has been made available, with the same control box, but a more complicated rod allowing him to "dive forwards".
 The Star-Keeper appears to be wearing track-suit bottoms, which in my real life experience certainly does not signify a star goalkeeper.

 The reason I mentioned Cup Final in my introduction, rather than Striker, is that the Tipp-Kick ball is not round, but instead it is a multi-sided object in two colours.
 Each team has a colour, and the player whose colour is on top can play the ball.
 The modern Tipp-Kick rule book (and it seems to cover all forms of the game) states that "A team may consist of up to three kickers and a goalie, however each player may only field one kicker and the goalie at one time", and that "different kickers may be used depending on the game situation".
 It does not explain more than that though.

 As mentioned, the set featured here is a modern "Junior Cup" set.
-This set features a smaller pitch than normal, and a single player per side.
+This set features a mid-sized pitch, and a single player per side.

 However, it is obvious that with a ninety year history, there are going to be many different sets produced.
 The most common set is undoubtedly a simple two player set in a long thin box, featuring a horrible roll-up pitch of a papery fibre.
 The pitch here is even smaller than the Junior Cup version shown above.
 I've seen quite a few of these sets at toy fairs, but they all have different lids, and there is trouble with dating them, as the contents barely change.